udap/EIP/singular/README.md

 ### status

 - 0.1 version is cut.
 The basics and ERC20 and 721 adapters are in the ERC20/721 directories.
+- 0.2 version is cut.
+Swapping and buys with ERC20Debit are working.
+A bunch of tests have been added to the the source code tree, which can be invoked with truffle test in the singular/src directory.
+Check the truffle-config.json for the eth client setup.

 The most interesting class is `Tradable`, which is a tradable singular that can do transfers, swaps, buy and sells with erc20 tokens wrapped in ERC20Debit.